Creating an Employee Handbook: Everything You Need to Know Before You Get Started

 At the federal level, you’ll need to address laws like the Fair Labor Standards Act (FLSA), which covers minimum wage, overtime pay, and child labor standards.
 The Family and Medical Leave Act (FMLA) provides employees with job-protected, unpaid leave for certain family and medical reasons.
 If your business operates in multiple states, be sure to account for variations in state laws as well.
 State labor laws can differ significantly, especially with minimum wage, paid leave, and worker protections.

-Employment Laws: Minimum Wage, Overtime, and Anti-Discrimination
+Minimum Wage, Overtime, and Anti-Discrimination Policies

 Your handbook must clearly outline how your company complies with employment laws, including those related to minimum wage, overtime, and anti-discrimination.

-- Minimum Wage and Overtime: Clearly state how your company complies with the FLSA and relevant state laws regarding minimum wage and overtime pay.
+Clearly state how your company complies with the FLSA and relevant state laws regarding minimum wage and overtime pay.
 This section should explain who qualifies for overtime, how it’s calculated, and the process for reporting overtime work.

-- Anti-Discrimination: Your handbook should include a robust anti-discrimination policy that aligns with Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and other relevant laws.
+Your handbook should include a robust anti-discrimination policy that aligns with Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and other relevant laws.
 This policy should cover discrimination based on race, color, religion, sex, national origin, age, disability, and any other protected characteristics.
-Make it clear that discrimination and harassment of any kind will not be tolerated and outline the steps employees can take to report violations.

 Ensuring Adherence to Employee Rights and Protections